cdaven/noteexplorer/README.md

 Unfortunately, it seems that you cannot use "--" as part of the heading, since the arguments parser will think this is another option.

-Everything from this heading on, will be ignored by NoteExplorer when reading.
-So this affects the amount of words and links in the notes.

-You should not write anything after this heading in your notes, as it will be removed when updating backlinks.

 Note that in order to change this heading for existing notes, you must first run the subcommand `remove-backlinks` and specify the current heading.
-Otherwise, you will get double backlink sections!
+Otherwise, you will get multiple backlink sections!

 ### Subcommands